 The Planning Commission held study sessions to review the proposed amendments on February 17, March 24 and April 7.
-The Commission is holding a public hearing on the proposed amendments on April 21.
+The Commission held a public hearing on the proposed amendments on April 21; no comments were received that evening, but the hearing was held open until May 5 for written comments.